 When hiring student employees with work study funding, Financial Aid is looped into the process.
 For more information on work study eligibility for your student employees, visit the undergraduate and graduate work study pages within the Office for Financial Aid or reach out to firstname.lastname@example.org.

-We offer a number of career & professional development programs on Pioneer Careers for your student employees.
-In addition, we offer development opportunities and support tools for supervisors.
+We offer the Student Employees Achieve Series as well as a number of career & professional development programs on Pioneer Careers for your student employees.
+In addition, we offer development opportunities and support tools for supervisors through the Supervisors Achieve Series.
 Below are resources to get you started.
 Check back soon for programming.

 Remote Support for Supervisors